At the OPCW, our suppliers are critical partners, and play a vital role in our mission for a world free of chemical weapons.

 Read the procurement document and respond in the exact terms requested.
 The OPCW might know what you intended to say, and may know that you have the capability in question, but it will be forced to reject your response if you have not provided the details that were asked for in the procurement document.
 The OPCW cannot make assumptions about your proposal.
 It can only evaluate the information you provide.

-Interested bidders should contact Procurement to receive the bidding documents and instructions on how to submit a bid.
-Bidders must include the bid reference number above in all enquiries.
+Interested bidders should contact Procurement to receive the RFP documents and instructions on how to submit a quotation.
+Bidders must include the RFP reference number above in all enquiries.

 Bids received by the OPCW after the submission due date and time will not be considered.